JohnAnderson777/Notes/a-level maths.md

 Cumulative frequency graph - CF goes on y-axis, plot on upper-class boundaries Box plots - (comparing) - higher median = higher avg, higher IQR = more variation

-Coding - doing an operation on every data value to simplify it
+Coding - doing an operation on every value in data set, simplifying x --> y decoding - doing inverse operation of coding to find x || y = (x - a)/b ==> x = by + a Mean - y = x-a/b, mean y = (mean x) - a / b
+   Standard deviation - addition/subtraction doesnt affect it, only multiply/divide

 ### Probability
 Outcome - a possibility that can happen